 Castor Oil a native to the tropical areas of Africa and India, is famous for its oil-rich castor bean.
 The scientific name of Castor Oil is Ricinus communis.
 Castor oil is name differently in many other countries.
 It is called Arandi Ka Tel in Hindi, Rerira Telan in Bengali, Amannakku Enney In Tamil.

 The oil is extracted from castor seeds through the process of pressing.
 Castor Oil is mainly colorless or pale yellow with a very mild odor.

 Dip a ball of cotton in the oil and apply it on the face.
 Allow to remain for 2 minutes and then gently wipe it off with a fresh piece of cotton.
 It is easy to make a natural facial scrub with almond oil and honey.
 Mix them together and apply on the face, working in circles to gently lift off grime and dead cells.

 Store in room temperature.
-Avoid Sunlight as it may turns the oil rancid.
+Avoid sunlight as it may turn the oil rancid.

 One year from date of purchase.